Phenylpiracetam (Phenotropil)

 Downside Rationale

-Phenylpiracetam (Phenotropil) downside is driven by direct clinical evidence is thin, the compound is prohibited in sport, and gray-market sourcing raises trust issues.
+Phenylpiracetam (Phenotropil) downside is the heaviest in this batch: it is prohibited in sport, tolerance builds fast, and gray-market sourcing raises trust issues.
 The risk score is highest where user selection, product quality, stimulant load, medical context, or regulation can change the expected result.

 The overall BioHarmony score reflects the intervention's primary evidence profile.
 These subratings are independent assessments per use case.